euceph/photon/README.md

 ## Installation

-photon will be available on the Apple App Store, with a companion app for watchOS
+photon will be available on the Apple App Store

 ## Usage

-Usage steps coming soon.
+Usage steps coming soon!